Build upper body power and posture

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-Workout 2 Traps (Power & strength focus)
+Workout 2 Traps (Focus on power & strength)

 Superman